Jake Mullaney: Early life

 Mullaney grew up playing for Eaglevale St Andrews in NSW.
-Until in 2009 when he got the call up to play in the Wests Tigers under 20s side.
+In 2009, when he got the call-up to play in the Wests Tigers under-20s side.

 Club career

 Wests Tigers (2009–11)

 Mullaney made records in the Toyota Cup, scoring a then record 325 points in a season.
 In his first season (2009) he scored the most tries with 29 and the second most goals with 103.
 Despite his achievements, he was not offered a contract renewal from the Wests Tigers, with club favouring James Tedesco.
 Still, Mullaney was described as, "the best fullback to come out of Western Suburbs since Brett Hodgson."

 In late 2011, the Parramatta Eels announced that Mullaney would be playing for them until 2013.

 Parramatta Eels (2012–13)

-On 8 July 2012 Rd 18, Mullaney made his NRL début for the Parramatta Eels against the Manly-Warringah Sea Eagles at Brookvale Oval.
+On 8 July 2012, Rd 18, Mullaney made his NRL début for the Parramatta Eels against the Manly-Warringah Sea Eagles at Brookvale Oval.
 Scoring a try on début in Parramatta's 40-24 loss.
 Mullaney spent two years at Parramatta with both seasons ending with the club finishing last and claiming the wooden spoon.